To request your veteran’s WWII Navy military service records click here: Request WWII Navy military service records

 What are WWII Navy Casualty Records?

 In military terms, a casualty is an illness, injury or death.
 The decks of ships were a particularly dangerous place even in non-combat situations.
 During WWII, more than one-hundred thousand Navy veterans became casualties.
-Over sixty two thousand WWII Navy veterans were killed in action.
-WWII Navy casualty records which explain how a naval veteran was killed or wounded in action are maintained inside of their WWII Navy Official Military Personnel Files at the National Archives.
+Over sixty-two thousand WWII Navy veterans were killed in action.
+WWII Navy casualty records that explain how a naval veteran was killed or wounded in action are maintained inside of their WWII Navy Official Military Personnel Files at the National Archives.
 The WWII Navy Official Military Personnel Files are actually open to the public and can be viewed in person at the National Archives upon appointment.

 What Casualty Records are found inside of the WWII Navy Official Military Personnel File?

 For WWII Navy veterans who were killed in action, it is common to find not only records detailing how they were killed but also correspondence with their surviving immediate family.
 These records typically detail the delivery of the heart-breaking news of the WWII Navy veteran’s death, the return of their personal items, and the disposition of remains for sailors who were not buried or lost at sea.
 WWII Navy casualty records are essential for those researching a family member who was killed or injured while serving with the U.S. Navy during WWII.